1. What is WIOCC?

 Only WIOCC has the ability to offer these benefits.

 4. To whom does WIOCC sell capacity?

-WIOCC’s customer are African and international fixed-line and mobile operators, internet service providers, infrastructure providers, OTTs and content providers, academic and medical institutions and governments.
+WIOCC’s clients are African and international fixed-line and mobile operators, internet service providers, wireless internet service providers, infrastructure providers, OTTs and content providers, academic and medical institutions and governments.

 5. What is the extent of WIOCC’s coverage?